Kong/docs.konghq.com/app/_hub/kong-inc/mocking/index.md

 The response matches the mocked response from within the spec.

-### Disable the Mocking plugin and update the Service URL
+### Disable the Mocking plugin and update the Service URL {#post-test}

-When your API mock testing is completed, update the Service URL and disable the Mocking plugin.
+When your API mock testing is completed, disable the Mocking plugin and update the Service URL.

 Disable the Mocking plugin either in Kong Manager by clicking **Disable** for the plugin, or by using a command: